I. Purpose of policy

 D-H Location: Encompasses any Dartmouth-Hitchcock facility, including Lebanon, Concord, Keene, Manchester/Bedford, Nashua and Southwestern Vermont locations and regional affiliations.

-Direct or Indirect Payment is a payment made to a D-H employee, staff or other covered individual(s) or to another party on behalf of any of the above persons.
+Direct or Indirect Payment: A payment made to a D-H employee, staff or other covered individual(s) or to another party on behalf of any of the above persons.

 Employees: For the purposes of this policy, “employees” includes all privileged physicians, non-physician practitioners, associate providers, nurses, administrators, technicians, ancillary staff, administrative and support staff, individual independent contractors, and all other individuals, including persons whose services have been purchased or contracted to or by external parties, who receive compensation directly or indirectly from D-H.